marklogic-community/mongo2marklogic/README.md

 If you are new to MarkLogic, and want to try this out see this [Example][]

-1. [Download MarkLogic][], browse to the [admin interface on port 8001](http://localhost:8001), and request a free license.
-After that, create a database named Import-DB and set up a REST API instance on it using port 8003.
-   You can use a different database name and port, but the examples below use these values.
-This [MarkLogic Setup Screen Cast][] will help you through these steps, if you get stuck.
-2. Use the Admin UI on port 8001 to create a MarkLogic XDBC Server with the following details:

-        Server Name: Import-XDBC
-        Root: /
-        Port: 9003
-        Database: Import-DB

-    Use the defaults for everything else.
-You can use a different server name or port or another database if you choose.
-Our examples use port 9003 and assume you are starting with an empty database.
-For more details, please see [Administrator's Guide][MarkLogic XDBC Server].

-3. You may want to read [Working with JSON in MarkLogic][].

-After that you may choose to
- * Use MarkLogic's REST API to search your data (link to wiki TBD)
- * Build a search application and explore your data using MarkLogic's Application Builder tool. (link to wiki TBD)

-# Export data from Mongo via mongodump

-Blah blah

 # Build mongo2marklogic

 To build mongo2marklogic, pull down the code from https://github.com/marklogic/mongo2marklogic and run